emoose/OutRun2006Tweaks/README.md

 Online games are regularly setup on the OutRun2006Tweaks discord: https://discord.gg/GFjKAMg83t

 ### Features

+**Bugfixes:**
+- Game is now fixed to 60Hz tickrate, running at higher framerates now interpolates to that framerate instead of speeding up gameplay
+- Prevents save corruption bug when remapping controls with many input devices connected
+- Pegasus animation's clopping sound effect will now end correctly
+- Fixed C2C ranking scoreboards not updating on Steam and other releases due to faulty anti-piracy checks
+- Text related to the online service can optionally be hidden
+- Automatically disables DPI scaling on the game window to fix scaling issues
+- Fixes issues with shading on certain character/stage models (eg. the ending cutscene models)
+- Allows particles like grass/gravel to be drawn correctly, like in the console versions
+- Game can be forced to run on a single core, to help with freezing issues on some modern systems
+- Bink movie files larger than 1024 pixels will now play without crashes
+- Game crashes will now write a crash report into CrashDumps folder (please feel free to post any crash reports to the issues page!)

 **Graphics:**
 - UI can now scale to different aspect ratios without stretching
 - Game scene & UI textures can be extracted from game, and replaced with higher-resolution versions
 - Allows disabling vehicle LODs, reducing the ugly pop-in as they get closer
 - Fixed Z-buffer precision issues that caused heavy Z-fighting and distant object pop-in
+- Bloom/glow effect from the console & arcade versions has been re-added
 - Lens flare effect now loads from correct path without needing to change game files
 - Stage objects such as traffic cones now only disappear once they're actually off-screen
 - Fixes certain effects like engine backfiring which failed to appear when using controllers